larriant/thepheonixproject/Concentric Circles of Self.md

 Our society is limited to the **separate self** or individual.
 This is a discrete entity separate from other people and the world.

 Another way of seeing is the **connected self**.
-This recognises that we are part of many larger circles.
-Our communities, our society, the ecological world and the universe itself.
+This recognises that we are part of many larger **concentric circles**.
+These include our communities, our society, our ecological world and the universe itself.

 ![][image-1]